sxosh2010/CapeTownGreen/instructions/move_the_taxi.md

 8          | eight-of-nine
 9          | nine-of-nine

-Run mocha the test.html page make sure the `createLocationClass` tests are passing.
+Open the tests.html page to make sure the `createLocationClass` tests are passing.

 Use the `createLocationClass` function to get the classname for the value of `taxiLocationCounter` and display it instead of the counter.

 ### Create moveForward function

-You will now use the classnames created from `taxiLocationCounter` to let the taxi move forward.
+You will now use the class names created from `taxiLocationCounter` to let the taxi move forward.

-Create a `moveForward` function, in the app.js file.
+Create a `moveForward` function, in the `app.js` file.

-Use the supplied `moveTaxi`, it takes two parameters the class and the current location and the next location class.
+Use the supplied `moveTaxi`.
+It takes these parameters: the class, the current location, and the next location class.

 The algorithm for moving the `moveTaxi` function is:

-* use `createLocationClass`, call it with the `taxiLocationCounter` store the result in a variable called `currentLocation`
+* use `createLocationClass`, call it with `taxiLocationCounter`, store the result in a variable called `currentLocation`;
-* increment the `taxiLocationCounter` counter by 1
+* increment the `taxiLocationCounter` counter by 1;
-* use the `createLocationClass` call it with the `taxiLocationCounter`, store the result in a variable called `newLocation`
+* use the `createLocationClass`, call it with the `taxiLocationCounter`, store the result in a variable called `newLocation`;
-* call moveTaxi with the `currentLocation` and `newLocation`
+* call moveTaxi with the `currentLocation` and `newLocation`.

 Use this algorithm in the `onkeydown` function, when the forward key is pressed.